Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Calculations

 \subsubsection{Treatment of diagrams that are not fully connected}

 It remains to discuss diagrams that are not fully connected.
+For these diagrams, the vertices define a division of the system into subsystems, as discussed at the start of Sec.~\ref{sec:correspondence}.
 Consider evaluation of the contribution from such a diagram for $K(t)$, starting with integration over the relative time coordinate for each vertex.
 The integrand is invariant under joint translations modulo $t$ of all relative time coordinates, applied to each subsystem independently.
-We can therefore evaluate the relative time integrals by picking one vertex arbitrarily in each cluster consisting of two or more sites, fixing the relative time variables for these vertices to be zero, and integrating over the remaining relative time coordinates.
+We can therefore evaluate the relative time integrals by picking one vertex arbitrarily in each subsystem consisting of two or more sites, fixing the relative time variables for these vertices to be zero, and integrating over the remaining relative time coordinates.
 Fixing these relative time coordinates to be zero puts each diagram for $K(t)$ into a one-to-one correspondence with a diagram for $P(\{\varepsilon_n \},\{ \varepsilon^\prime_n \};t)$.

 In this correspondence, single-site subsystems form a special case in two ways.
 First, integration over time coordinates for vertices does not involve single-site clusters, since by definition these sites are not linked by any vertices.
 Second, as illustrated in Fig.~\ref{fig:singlesite}, if no vertices involve the site $m$, two separate energy labels for this site appear in the diagram for $K(t)$, but only one in the diagram for $P(\{\varepsilon_n \},\{ \varepsilon^\prime_n \};t)$.
 Evaluation of the contribution to $K(t)$ involves summation over both these energy labels.
 The summand consists of the factor $e^{it[\varepsilon_m^\prime(+) - \varepsilon^\prime_m(-)]}$ multiplied in general by factors arising from self-energy insertions.
 If these involve the site $m$, they are functions either of $\varepsilon_m^\prime(+)$ or of $\varepsilon_m^\prime(-)$, rather than of a single variable $\varepsilon^\prime_m$, as is the case in the corresponding diagram for $P(\{\varepsilon_n \},\{ \varepsilon^\prime_n \};t)$.
 Unless further restrictions are imposed, this means that contributions of a corresponding pair of diagrams which include single-site subsystems are not simply related.
 Simplifications arise, however, at early times and at late times, and for small $\lambda$ these time regimes overlap.